-This is especially important for your profile picture.
+Excellent photography is especially crucial for your profile picture.

 Ensuring your content has good quality photos and graphics is the next step.

-Hiring a professional photographer for a couple hours and overhauling your social media profile picture and website photography is a great investment in your personal branding.
+Hiring a professional photographer for a couple of hours and overhauling your social media profile picture and website photography is an excellent investment in your personal branding.

-Business cards are still a tool that is utilized in the networking world.
+Business cards are still a tool that we utilize in the networking world.
 It’s a great place to share social media profiles, website, and all other basic contact information such as phone number, email and physical address.

 Think of a way to differentiate your business card that aligns with your vision.
-Choosing similar colors and fonts that may already be used on your website is a great strategy.
+Choosing similar colors and fonts that you already use on your website is a smart strategy.